 Advanced Link Manager is another comprehensive SEO solution which combines on-site optimization analysis with link prospecting and relationship management tools.
 The program offers several different “levels”, each of which is suited to different types of users, including webmasters, SEO professionals and more.
-Of particular interest to some readers will be the company’s policy of giving away free licenses to industry bloggers, so be sure to check out this specific link building program if you think you might qualify.
+Of particular interest to some readers will be the company’s policy of giving away licenses to industry bloggers, so be sure to check out this specific link building program if you think you might qualify.

 Tool #15 – Amazon’s Mechanical Turk